cyrusirandoust/cyrusirandoust.github.io/_posts/2024-12-22-printer-automatus-released-v1.md

 This script is not perfect.
 In fact, it probably lacks all the error handling a perfectionist would demand.
 But you know what?
 It works.
 For 99% of the cases I’ve had to deal with, it has been my secret weapon.
 Initially, I thought about keeping it to myself, maybe even selling it as some kind of IT sorcery.
 But then I remembered: **we all suffer from the printer overlords**.
 Why not share it so others can finally reclaim their sanity?

-You can find the project and the tutorial on my GitHub: https://github.com/cyrusirandoust/Intunus/tree/main/printer-automatus
+You can find the [project and the tutorial on my GitHub](https://github.com/cyrusirandoust/Intunus/tree/main/printer-automatus).

 ## What This Script Does